 Delta agents and attendants are also “available to help passengers before boarding, in the air and at the destination airport.”
 To request special assistance, call 404-209-3434.
 Or for help with your mobility device, you can complete Delta’s online handling form.

 British Airways asks passengers to remove the battery from their travel scooters and take it on board.
 “Protect the removed batteries from short circuit by covering exposed terminals with electrical tape.
 In order to protect them from damage, place batteries individually in a protective pouch and take them with you as hand baggage.”

-The SmartScoot™ battery is easily removed.
+The SmartScoot™ scooter battery is easily removed.
 Just slide the battery holder latch and disconnect the battery cord.
 Carefully slide up the battery pack and remove.
 The SmartScoot™ can be driven to the end of the jetway, easily collapsed, and left for baggage handlers to store in the cargo hold.
-It will be returned at the end of the flight “as close to the aircraft door as possible,” the airline says.
+Your electric scooter will be returned at the end of the flight “as close to the aircraft door as possible,” the airline says.

 If you need additional help, let British Airways know at least two days before departure.
 Tell the airline you’ll be traveling with a mobility scooter.
 If booking online, you can click the Disability Assistance link in the Service Requests section of your booking, the airline says.

-We collected links per airline and information provided by the FAA containing guidance on traveling with mobility scooters and Lithium-Ion batteries.
-As you can see you should be able to take your SmartScoot ™ mobile scooter on your next flight!
+We collected airline links and information provided by the FAA containing guidance on traveling with mobility scooters and lithium-Ion batteries.
+As you can see, you should be able to take your SmartScoot ™ mobile scooter on your next flight!